christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Philometor.
 -   Mark Antony (Marcus Antonius = Mar (Phoenician "lord") + Anton (from Antaeus, giant son of Gaia)): King Herod (Heru (Horus) + Ud (divine) = Herud -> Herod.
 "The Divine Horus".
 The "Slaughter of the Innocents" is a mythological trope attached to the birth of every Horus-figure, who must overcome a threat.
 It is not history; it is theological propaganda asserting Herod's/Mark Antony's legitimacy as the living god-king against the resurrected one), Tiberius Claudius Nero, Phraates IV, Polemon I.
+-    Emperor Tiberius Julius Caesar Augustus = Tiberius Julius Aspurgus, king of Bosphorus (Tiberius Julius Aspurgus and Emperor Tiberius Julius Caesar were born around the same time and their reigns are nearly perfectly co-terminus.
+Their sons were also born around the same time.
+Tiberius Julius Aspurgus Philoromaios's wife, known only through numismatic evidence, was Gepae-pyris.
+Tiberius and Gepaepyris had two sons; the eldest was "Tiberius Julius Mithridates Philo-Germanicus Philopatris" ("son of Mithra, lover of Germanicus, lover of father").
+Their second son was "Tiberius Julius Cotys I Philocaesar Philoromaios Eusebes" ("lover of Caesar, lover of Rome who is the Pious One").
+Tiberius Julius Aspurgus Philoromaios married to: Gepae-pyris.
+Children: Tiberius Julius Mithridates Philo-Germanicus Philopatris (eldest son) and Tiberius Julius Cotys I Philocaesar Philoromaios Eusebes (second son).
+Now, let's connect this family to the Roman Emperor's family: Emperor Tiberius Julius Caesar: Adopted son and heir: Germanicus.
+Biological son: Drusus)
+-    Emperor Claudius = Rhoemetalces II (Reigns are nearly perfectly co-terminus.
+Polemon Pythodoros (Julius Caesar/Asander) and Pythodorida of
+Pontus (Cleopatra/Dynamis) had a daughter Antonia Tryphaena.
+Her son was Rhoemetalces II whose reign coincided with emperor Claudius)

 II.
 Herodian & Flavian Dynasty